labplus-cn/mpython-docs/docs/en/tutorials/basics/io/digital_io.rst

 ..
 Attention::

     Except P2, P3, P4, P10 (only digital input), other pins can use digital input and output mode.
-For details, refers to :ref:`掌控板接口引脚说明<mPythonPindesc>` 。
+For details, refers to :ref:`mPython Board Pins Description <mPythonPindesc>` .

 Digital Input